Djefson/cardgame/Readme.md

 **Note 1:** If you encounter any issues during the setup or execution, ensure that your web server and PHP are properly configured and running correctly.
 Additionally, check for any error messages displayed in the browser's developer console or the web server's log files for troubleshooting purposes.

-**Note 2:**  I have written PHP codes just to test if is suitable for this project in times of logical coding, therefore I've decided to use only javscript as the perfect  working server script language for this genre, because by including AJAX = Asynchronous JavaScript and XML the game logic have started to be more complex and erroneous, don't mind if you doesn't want to follow all instructions above just click the  `index.html` file the project will run pefectly, but I advise you to follow  all steps above for the reason that Xampp/Appache server have an impact in some project sections design layouts.
+**Note 1:**  I have written PHP codes just to fetch data from the API the rest of the server-side codes are written in javascript for implementing the Game logic and functionalities, and the front-end layouts stacks are HTML5, SASS, Bootstrap.